 According to Irish tradition, the way the ring is worn sends a secret message.
 Wear it on the right hand with the tip of the heart pointing to the fingertip to signal you are single.
 Turn the ring so the heart faces in to show you’re in a relationship.
 Move the ring to the left hand to communicate your status as engaged or married.

 The image of clasped hands is one that transcends time; so is the heart.
-These elements of antique engagement rings can make their way into modern ring styles.
+These elements of this antique engagement ring style can make their way into modern ring styles.

 Gimmel (or Gimmal) Rings